(Painting by Tanya Bonello)

 and there you will find what you are looking for.”

 Little is known about Kabir.
 Legends abound and certainties are scarce.
 He was a weaver, probably spending most of his time working at his handloom.
-He was born in a Muslim family in fifteenth Century Benares, and became a mystic and a poet whose songs and ‘bānīs’ – meaning ’utterances’ – spread in the whole of India and beyond, mostly handed down orally between seekers and sadhus along the roads, sometimes written down.
+He was born in fifteenth Century Benares, and became a mystic and a poet whose songs and ‘bānīs’ – meaning ’utterances’ – spread in the whole of India and beyond, mostly handed down orally between seekers and sadhus along the roads, sometimes written down.
 They were the expression of a simple man, probably illiterate, and his first-hand understanding of the deepest truth of living.

 Kabir wasn’t a philosopher, far from it, and many of his poems were deeply grounded in everyday life.
 His expression was often ruthless, “I see the world.
 What a bag of tricks it is!”
 He execrated the bigotry and hypocrisy of Hindu and Muslim devotees alike, and he never tired of denouncing the contradictions between the religions in place, each asserting their own god, beliefs, practices, about something Kabir knew in his flesh and soul to be one single reality, unbroken, and timeless.